LG Display struggles for footing after LCD forecasting error leads to crisis

 But the technology is expensive, and LG Display was earning the vast majority of its revenue from LCDs.
 Until its recent cutbacks, it was running eight LCD production lines in South Korea and another in China.

-While LG Display hummed along, Chinese companies, led by BOE Technology Group Co Ltd, were pouring huge sums into LCD production.
+While LG Display hummed along, Chinese companies, led by BOE Technology Group Co Ltd (000725.SZ), were pouring huge sums into LCD production.

 By January 2017, BOE had become the No. 1 supplier of LCDs larger than 9 inches, according to market tracker IHS Markit, taking 22.3 percent of unit shipments versus 21.6 percent for LG Display.
 It was the first time a Chinese display maker had taken the top spot.